jeff-401-js/RestyPart2/src/components/headers/Readme.md

-The Headers Component
+## The Headers Component
-import Headers from './index.js'
+#### Component that contains the ability to add a username, password or a token to the request
 ```jsx static
 <Headers />
 ```